 \section{Abstract}

-We show the existence of geometrically rigid smooth curves of different degrees and genera in Calabi-Yau threefolds that are complete intersections in homogeneous spaces.
-In the special cases of Calabi-Yau complete intersections in projective spaces, our results are an improvement of previously known results.
+We show the existence of smooth isolated curves of different degrees and genera in Calabi-Yau threefolds that are complete intersections in homogeneous spaces.
+Along the way, we classify all degrees and genera of smooth curves on $BN$ general $K3$ surfaces of genus $\mu$, where $5 \leq \mu \leq 10$.
+By results of Mukai, these are the $K3$ surfaces that can be realised as complete intersections in certain homogeneous spaces.